liquip/storage-binary-utils/spec.md

 There are different storage pages that reserve different amounts of pages for themselves.

 The most basic page will reserve one page and may store up to 341 items (Item types).

+If a pointer is -1 aka NIL (NULL) it points to nothing.

 ### Storage